GENIVI/gdp-test-suite/README.md

 environment variable QEMU_USER_SSHPASS to signal this - the password 'root' is assumed.

-If you with to boot the virtual machine with other options - it redirects the ssh port to 5555 - examine the preface to geniviTest.py
+If you wish to boot the virtual machine with other options - for example it redirects the ssh port to 5555 - examine the preface to geniviTest.py